HCL Connections

 HCL Connections is a Web 2.0 enterprise social software application developed originally by IBM and acquired by HCL Technologies in July 2019.
-Connections is an enterprise-collaboration platform which helps teams work more efficiently.
+Connections is an enterprise-collaboration platform which aims to helps teams work more efficiently.
 Connections is part of HCL collaboration suite which also includes Notes / Domino, Sametime, Portal and Connections.

 Overview

 Connections was announced at Lotusphere 2007, and Version 1.0 shipped on June 27 that year.

 HCL Connections has the following components: